 In 5th grade, I was chosen for what was called Opportunity Class.
 The program pulled from lots of schools, but was housed at my local school.

-There were two teachers, Miss Rosnick, who was also the French teacher, and Mrs. Chalmers.
+There were two teachers, Miss Rosnick, who was also the French teacher, and Mrs. Chalmers who was also the German teacher.
 I had Mrs. Chalmers.
 The classrooms were divided by a collapsible wall.

-Even beforehand, I knew it was the top class, the smart class, but not that it pulled from multiple schools.
+Even beforehand, I knew it was the top class, the smart class, but I didn’t know that it pulled from multiple schools.
 They would have had to buy new uniforms, so I don’t know how many came from other schools, actually, although I know some did.
+In fact I think maybe the majority came from other schools, because I remember that there weren’t too many kids I already knew.

-I didn’t really understand what it was, but I knew it was because I was always number one or two in the class.
+I didn’t really understand what the class was, but I knew I got in because I was always number one or two in the class.
 I knew my parents had to give permission.
 No one ever used the word “gifted” with me.

 Were most of your friends highly intelligent as well?